viky-ai/website/guides/getting-started/index.md

 - It could also contain additional information about the floor, the apartment, the building.
 - It would be interesting to have the GPS coordinates of the town to use on a map for instance.

 _Postal addresses_ could be slightly different from one country to another.
-So let's start this tutorial with french postal address!
+So let's start this tutorial with French postal address!

 A typical example is: _12 avenue de Flandres 75019 Paris_ (find some information about postal addresses on [Wikipedia](https://en.wikipedia.org/wiki/Address#France)).